Deputies Leadership Program

 Who is it for?

-This program is for Deputy Secretaries of public sector organisations across Australia and Aotearoa New Zealand (and possibly beyond) and is tailored to early stage Deputies of departments and statutory entities (up to two years experience), rather than those who are more experienced at that level.
+This program is for early stage Deputy Secretaries (or equivalent) of public sector departments and statutory entities across Australia and Aotearoa New Zealand (up to two years experience).

 It is designed to support the successful transition of senior executives to Deputy level and equip participants with tools to make them more flexible and effective in their roles.